 It is also worth noting that the The Creative Curriculum® in the US has strengths in the dual language teaching of English and Spanish – we think there could be a real opportunity here to adapt this to Arabic teaching.
 If this could be integrated at this early years phase it could have real impacts on some of the difficulties faced in later all through schooling in Arabic language teaching.

-On a separate note, the school launched creditably with an Early Years scholarship programme enabling five Emirati children to attend the centre with 100% fee remission.
+On a separate note, IDEA Early Learning Centre launched creditably with an Early Years scholarship programme enabling five Emirati children to attend the centre with 100% fee remission.
 This is very telling of the commitment of the school.
-We would hope in the years to come scholarships could be extended to children of all nationalities whose families would otherwise not have the means to access early Years education.
+We would hope in the years to come scholarships could be extended to children of all nationalities whose families would otherwise not have the means to access early years education.

 We really like this school.
 Our concern is that many parents will not be aware of this curriculum and it is very telling how many families have chosen the school despite this.
 The reason is that a visit to the school, particularly to appreciate the outstanding teaching faculty and structured teaching, brings to life very quickly the compelling schooling on offer here.
 If possible we recommend parents set up an appointment with the Founding Director whose conviction to her school, the curriculum and the children under her care is genuinely inspiring.
 It is clear that for her early years learning is a vocation.
 Whilst there are a few adjustments we would like to see, including a water play area in the area of facilities, these are minor and we suggest them above because the potential here is best-in-class.
-We have no hesitation, despite this being a new school, in recommending its being shortlisted by prospective parents.
-A very special school.
+We have no hesitation in recommending its being shortlisted by prospective parents.

 INFANTS (Age 1- 2): 35,250